Afghanistan travel guide

 It is forbidden to seek to convert Muslims to other faiths.

-You are not allowed to use, or bring into the country narcotics, alcohol and pork products.
+You are not allowed to use, or bring into the country narcotics, alcohol or pork products.

 Photographing government buildings, military installations and palaces is not allowed.
 Avoid photographing local people without their agreement.